 Further reading: Average Lifespan of a Laptop: Tips on How to Make it Last Longer

-Gaming laptop vs. desktop: Maintenance
+Gaming laptop vs. Desktop: Maintenance

 Regular laptop and desktop maintenance generally involve clearing out dust and optimizing system performance by clearing out junk files, installing software updates, and ensuring system security.